rust-lang/book/src/ch17-02-concurrency-with-async.md

 because an async runtime might use operating system threads under the hood as part of how it manages concurrency, so guaranteeing fairness can be more work for a runtime—but it’s still possible!)
-Runtimes don’t have to guarantee fairness for any given operation, and runtimes often offer different APIs to let you choose whether you want fairness or not.
+Runtimes don’t have to guarantee fairness for any given operation, and they often offer different APIs to let you choose whether or not you want fairness.

-Try some of these different variations on awaiting the futures and see what they
+Try some of these variations on awaiting the futures and see what they do:
-do:

 - Remove the async block from around either or both of the loops.
 - Await each async block immediately after defining it.